 Projects Director, Parque Cientifico de Innovacion Social, Universidad Minuto de Dios, Colombia

 Breanne has a BS, MS and PhD in bioengineering from Clemson University where she was founder of the Design & Entrepreneurship Network.
 She is currently a Postdoctoral Research Assistant in the Shiley-Marcos School of Engineering at the University of San Diego.

 Professor and Director, Humanitarian Engineering, Engineering/Design/Society Division, Colorado School of Mines

 Free ticketed event

 Transformational leadership development for engineers and computer scientists has the potential to refresh and reinvent the undergraduate engineering educational experience and enhance the leadership workforce at all levels.
-Built on the principles of personal development and growth, rather than traditional teaching methods, transformational development approaches challenge the student to develop their leadership skills through personal growth.
-Undergrads who complete such programs leave their academic environment with not only knowledge from their scholarly discipline, but also skills applicable ... (continued)
+Built on the principles of personal development and growth, rather than traditional teaching methods, transformational development approaches challenge students to develop their leadership skills through personal growth.
+Undergrads who complete such programs leave their academic environment with not only knowledge from their scholarly discipline, but also skills applicable to ... (continued)

 Ms. Louise M Morman